Thresholds of Queen covers: The non-attacking threshold

+\begin{lem} If a sequence of $q$-configurations, say $(\C_n)$, has unbounded internal loss on the corresponding sequence of boards $(\B_n)$, then, for all but finitely many board sizes, any fixed non-attacking $q$-configuration has greater cover. \end{lem} \begin{proof} By Theorem~\ref{thm:losscover}, the cover of a $q$-configuration $\C$ on $\B_n$ is given by

+Let $\C$ be any fixed non-attacking $q$-configuration.
+By Lemma~\ref{lem:nonattackboundedinloss}, its internal loss is bounded, and since $\C$ is fixed, its centralized loss is constant.
+Hence $\loss(\C)$ is bounded, and so $\cover_n(\C) = 4qn - O(1)$.

+Now let $(\C_n)$ be a sequence of $q$-configurations with unbounded internal loss.
+Then $\loss(\C_n)$ grows without bound and eventually exceeds any fixed constant.
+Hence, there must exist some $N$ such that for all $n\ge N$, $\cover_n(\C) > \cover_n(\C_n)$. \end{proof}

+Thus, a loss function that grows faster than a constant is a problem.
+It is possible to impose a bounded internal loss to sequences of configurations with infinitely many attacking configurations.
+To understand the case where internal loss is bounded, it is useful to define different types of positions within a sequence of configurations.
+A Queen in a sequence of configurations $\C_n$ is \emph{center-inclined} (\emph{corner-inclined}) if its Chebyshev distance to the central square (any corner of $\B_n)$ is bounded.
+Note that if the attacking Queens common attacking line is parallel to an edge of the board, regardless of placement, the internal loss will not be bounded as it guaranteed to increase as a function of $n$.

+\begin{lem} Consider a sequence $(\C_n)$ that contains infinitely many $q$-configurations with attacking Queens. \begin{itemize} \item[(a)] If this sequence has a bounded internal loss, then for large $n$, the distance between a corner of $\B_n$ and any point on the line connecting any pair of attacking Queens must be bounded. \item[(b)]Any such sequence eventually has strictly smaller cover than any fixed non-attacking $q$-configuration. \end{itemize} \end{lem}

+\begin{proof} Let $(\C_n)$ be a sequence of $q$-configurations that have infinitely many configurations with attacking Queens.

+(a) suppose that $(\C_n)$ has infinitely many configurations with a pair of attacking Queens such that the distance between any point on the line connecting them and a corner of $\B_n$ is not bounded.
+This implies that the length of the line is not bounded and the line size increases with $n$.
+In this case, such an attacking pair will double cover a number of squares that grows with $n$, and hence the internal loss is unbounded; see Figure~\ref{fig:attackQueencontdistance} (Left).

-For (b), in the proof of Lemma~\ref{lem:nonattackbound} we saw that the eventual cover of a non-attacking configuration is $4qn-O(1)$ with a constant loss.
-On the other hand, any sequence of configurations with attacking pairs of Queens within a constant distance to a corner, will instead lose almost one diagonal i.e. $n-O(1)$ squares cover per such Queen, and thus covers at most $4qn-2n+O(1)$ squares, with an unbounded internal loss. \end{proof}
+(b) In the proof of Lemma~\ref{lem:unbounded} we saw that any fixed non-attacking $q$-configuration have $\cover_n(\C) = 4qn - O(1)$.
+On the other hand a sequence $(\C_n)$ with attacking pairs of Queens within a constant distance from a corner, loses almost one diagonal, and its centralized loss increases with $n$; see Figure~\ref{fig:attackQueencontdistance} (Right).
+Therefore, $\loss(\C_n)$ grows without bound and eventually exceeds any fixed constant.
+Hence, there must exist some $N$ such that for all $n\ge N$,